tbohne/INF_BAS2/background/mobility_modeling.md

 - new network environments are not easily modeled if traces have not yet been created
 - attempt to realistically represent the behaviors of MNs without the use of traces
+- represent movement in a "realistic" fashion
+- 4 types of models: random, temporal dependencies, spatial dependencies, geographic restrictions

+## MOBILITY METRICS

+- pure movement metrics: no further assumptions
+- range-based metrics: contain a range around the ndoe as one parameter
+- link-based metrics: depend on links between two nodes

 ## ENTITY MOBILITY MODELS

 ### RANDOM WALK

+- nodes move to a randomly chosen destination with a randomly selected velocity
 - first described mathematically by Einstein in 1926
 - since many entities in nature move in extremely unpredictable ways, the Random Walk Mobility model was developed to mimic this erratic movement